-Synchronizing Multiple LTC2495s with a Global Address Call
+Synchronizing Multiple LTC2497s with a Global Address Call

-In applications where several LTC2495s (or other I^2C delta-sigma ADCs from Linear Technology Corporation) are used on the same I^2C bus, all converters can be synchronized through the use of a global address call.
+In applications where several LTC2497s (or other I2C deltasigma ADCs from Linear Technology Corporation) are used on the same I2C bus, all converters can be synchronized through the use of a global address call.
 Prior to issuing the global address call, all converters must have completed a conversion cycle.
-The master then issues a START, followed by the global address 1110111, and a write request.
+The master then issues a Start, followed by the global address 1110111, and a write request.
 All converters will be selected and acknowledge the request.
-The master then sends a write byte (optional) followed by the STOP command.
-This will update the channel selection (optional) converter configuration (optional) and simultaneously initiate a START of conversion for all delta-sigma ADCs on the bus (see Figure 10).
-In order to synchronize multiple converters without changing the channel or configuration, a STOP may be issued after acknowledgement of the global write command.
-Global read commands are not allowed and the converters will NACK a global read request.
+The master then sends a write byte (optional) followed by the Stop command.
+This will update the channel selection (optional) and simultaneously initiate a start of conversion for all delta-sigma ADCs on the bus (see Figure 8).
+In order to synchronize multiple converters without changing the channel, a Stop may be issued after acknowledgement of the global write command.
+Global read commands are not allowed and the converters will NAK a global read request.